jasonpatrickellykrause/istio-training/labs/2-observability.md

 service/zipkin created
 ```

-We can open the Zipkin dashboard by running `getistio istioctl dashboard zipkin`.
+We can open the Zipkin dashboard by running `getmesh istioctl dashboard zipkin`.
 From the UI we can select the criteria for the trace lookups.
 Before we do that, make sure you make a couple of requests to the Nginx server so there are some traces we can look at.

 Click the button and select `serviceName` and then `my-nginx.default` service from the dropdown and click the search button (or press Enter) to search the traces.